washingtonpost/data-1033-program/README.md

 "This law allows transfer of excess Department of Defense property that might otherwise be destroyed to law enforcement agencies across the United States and its territories," according to the site.

-The data is current as of November 14, 2014.
+The data is current as of September 30, 2015.
 The Washington Post will attempt to update the data if updates are posted online.

 If you have any questions, email Steven Rich at steven.rich@washpost.com.